Home Working Policy, Agreement and Documents

 Home working also raises important compliance issues.
 Employers need to consider insurance, security, and data protection, and should ensure that health and safety obligations are addressed in the same way as for employees working on the employer’s premises.

-A suitable risk assessment should be carried out before a home working arrangement begins and reviewed regularly.
+A suitable Homeworker Risk Assessment Form should be carried out before a home working arrangement begins and reviewed regularly.
+Employers should also consider whether the Home Working Data Protection Policy is needed.

-Home Working Policy and Documents is part of Employment.
+Home Working Policy, Agreement and Documents is part of Employment.
 Just £38.50 + VAT provides unlimited downloads from Employment for 1 year.